-As much as multilateral bodies affect to want to hear 'the peoples' of the world, they can never know whether they have actually heard them.
+As much as multilateral bodies affect to want to hear 'the

+peoples' of the world, they can never know whether they have actually heard them.
 They probably don't really want to.
-(The Carbis Bay '30 by 30' communiqué shows how nation state leaderships keep some cards close to their chests.)

 The nation states and the NGOs are inclined to enjoy the absence of democracy, ballot boxes and popular representation in the halls and hotels where multilateral deals are struck.
 Within the UN and the MEAs, reality and practicality are less inclined to get in the way of dreams and rhetoric, not least because there are no taxpaying electorates in the room.